zjr2000/Context-GEBC/README.md

 Our code is adapted from official implementation from PDVC, please see the original [repo](https://github.com/ttengwang/PDVC) for Preparation.

 ## Data
 Using [CLIP](https://github.com/openai/CLIP) to extract frame-level features and [Omnivore](https://github.com/facebookresearch/omnivore) to extract clip-level features.
+We use [this](https://github.com/zjr2000/Untrimmed-Video-Feature-Extractor) pipeline to extract features.

 Then, put the extracted features under these two folders:
 ```
 data/gebc/features/clip_gebc,
 data/gebc/omni_gebc